nt246/NTRES-6100-data-science/analysis/lesson16-functions.md

 ### Your turn

-We've talked about how we can change file type that `ggsave()` will output just by changing the extension of the specified name we want to give the file.
+We've talked about how we can change the file type that `ggsave()` will output just by changing the extension of the specified name we want to give the file.
 It works like this:

 ```r